 In her second year at Fresno State, Netherby-Sewell led the Bulldogs and her first complete recruiting class to a remarkable turnaround in 2009 that ended in the WAC semifinals after a fourth-place conference finish.

 Contributing to the best overall record by a Bulldog team since 2004, Clarke and senior Kelly Leonardo earned All-WAC Second-Team honors, while Brand was named to the All-WAC Freshman Team.
 It was the first time since 2004, that the `Dogs had three All-WAC selections in one year.
 It was also the sixth straight season with an All-WAC Freshman Team honoree.

 Clarke posted one of the best blocking seasons in school history in 2009, ranking in the top 30 in the NCAA all year in blocks per set.
 She finished the season with 135 block assists and 158 total blocks to rank second and third in the Fresno State single-season lists, and fifth in blocks per set average (1.30).

 At the Save Mart Center in 2009, the `Dogs posted an impressive 7-4 record and their highest home attendance total ever with 18,529 fans.
 They averaged 1,684 fans per match, another school record, and ranked in the top 30 in the nation in average attendance.

-In 2008 - her first year with the program in 2008 she guided a pair of freshmen - Platt and Clarke - to WAC All-Freshman Team honors (and the first time in Fresno State history that two freshmen made the team in the same season).
+In 2008, her first year with the program, she guided a pair of freshmen - Platt and Clarke - to WAC All-Freshman Team honors (the first time in Fresno State history that two freshmen made the team in the same season).
 The `Dogs finished eighth in the regular season WAC standings and earned an opening-round victory over Louisiana Tech in the WAC Tournament in Honolulu.